 TIG welders are costly; therefore, consider contracting the local welding supply home hardware and store outlet about possibilities of renting.

 You can use other processes of welding to weld aluminum, like MIG, but TIG is the most critical method for beginners.

 Get The Aluminum Filler Rod

 This item is necessary for bonding two pieces.
-Try avoiding utilizing dirty or rusty filler rods because they will result in weak welds.
+Avoid using dirty or rusty filler rods because they will result in weak welds.
 These rods are available at home improvement stores or hardware.

 You will have to get the argon gas canister.
 The purpose of argon in the process of welding is shielding.
-Pure argon is a gas solution that is cost-effective.
+Pure argon is a cost-effective gas solution.
 You can add three percent of helium to increase the stability of the arc.
 You need to acquire gas from authorized dealers.
-The majority of supply stores will refer you to an outlet or provide you with the gas.
-In case you are renting a TIG welder, buy your argon canister when picking the welder.
+Most supply stores will refer you to an outlet or provide gas.
+If you rent a TIG welder, buy your argon canister when picking the welder.

 You will have to put on protective clothing made from thick fabric.
-There are a lot of ultraviolet radiations with TIG welding.
+There is a lot of ultraviolet radiation with TIG welding.
 Due to this, you may get burns on the arms when you use short sleeves.
 Go for a shirt made of one hundred percent cotton.
-You need to make sure that pants do not have scuffs that may catch metal that is molten.
+It would help if you ensured that pants do not have scuffs that may catch molten metal.